SodiumZH/NFF-Services/wiki/NaUtils.md

 ##### `MobInteractEvent`

 Posted before `Mob#mobInteract`.
-If the interaction is cancelled before `mobInteract` is called, this event will not be posted.
+If the interaction is cancelled before `Mob#mobInteract` is called, this event will not be posted.

 This event is not cancellable or having an event result (`Event.Result`), but holds an `InteractionResult` as result.
 If the result is set to "consumes action" i.e. `SUCCESS`, `CONSUME` or `CONSUME_PARTIAL`, the following `mobInteract` will be skipped.

+##### `MobCheckDespawnEvent`

+Posted when a mob starts to check if it should despawn.
+This event will be always posted despite of the results of `Entity#shouldDespawnInPeaceful`, `Mob#requiresCustomPersistence` and `AllowDespawn` event.

+Cancellable.
+If cancelled, the whole despawn check will be skipped and this mob will not despawn, despite of the results above, and `AllowDespawn` event will not be posted.

+##### `MonsterPreventSleepEvent`

+Posted before a `Monster` is preventing player sleep.

+Cancellable.
+If cancelled, this monster will not prevent sleep.

 ## Utility Method Libs